José Andrés: The Chef Who Changed How America Cooks (and Cares)

 Get Inspired: Cook Like Jose Andres

-Want to bring his Mediterranean flair into your kitchen?
+Want to bring José Andrés’s Mediterranean approach to your kitchen?

-Try our upcoming recipes inspired by his work:
+Try these two dishes inspired by his work:

 Share this article